What is the Student Emergency Fund?

 Application Guidelines

 Please read all guidelines before you apply.
-Applications that lack all required information will not be reviewed.
+Applications that lack all required information and documentation will not be reviewed.

 Student Emergency Fund grants are designed to assist students facing an emergency event that may otherwise result in those students leaving school.
-The fund cannot help students with chronic financial issues.
+The fund cannot help students with chronic financial issues or students who lack an emergency event as described herein.

 Grants cannot be used to pay for any of the following: